 Red Velvet Berry Cobbler

-Featuring fresh fruits, this delicious, colorful, and patriotic sweet treat is beautiful on display and delicious after a hearty dinner!
+This red velvet berry cobbler features fresh fruits, this delicious, colorful, and patriotic sweet treat is beautiful on display and delicious after a hearty dinner!
+Yum!

 - 1 tablespoon cornstarch

 - 6 cups assorted fresh berries – blackberries, raspberries, and blueberries

 - 1 1/4 cups all-purpose flour